US agrees to pay billions to Marines affected by toxic water

 “Expanded coverage is making progress, but we also need to know whether the government may be purposefully leaving people out,” said Rick Weidman, executive director of Vietnam Veterans of America.

-Affected veterans who were stationed at Camp Lejeune may now submit applications for benefits, once the rule is officially published Friday.
+Affected veterans who were stationed at Camp Lejeune may now submit applications for benefits.
 Roughly 1,400 disability claims related to Lejeune are already pending, and will be reviewed immediately, according to the VA.

 Follow Hope Yen on Twitter at https://twitter.com/hopeyen1